 In an iterative optimization process, we can use the updated encoder to generate new embeddings and reconstructions to compute new reconstruction losses and gradients, which can then update the encoder again.
-After TTT, the adapted encoder $e_{\theta'}$ produces embeddings that the task decoder $g$ uses to generate a final prediction, after which the encoder is reset to its post-JT state for the next batch.
-We determine the number of TTT iterations by performing $I_{\text{max}}$ iterations on every batch in the validation set and then use the mean of the batches' best iteration number during testing.
+After TTT, the adapted encoder $e_{\theta'}$ produces embeddings that the task decoder $g$ uses to generate a final prediction $\hat{y}=g(e_{\theta'}(i))$, after which the encoder is reset to its post-JT state for the next batch.
+We perform $I_{\text{max}}$ iterations on every batch in the validation set and then use the mean of the batches' best iteration number during testing.
 In our experiments, we use $|B|=8$, $\lambda=10^{-2}$, and $I_{\text{max}}=5$.

 \textbf{Batching.} We compare \textsc{TTT-MMR}, in which batches are random, non-overlapping samples of the test data, with \textsc{TTT-MMR-Geo}, which batches the test data based on geographic proximity as a proxy for sample similarity.
-The latter allows specialization to the geographic domain defined by the batch, at the cost of some regularization that comes from averaging over more geographically diverse tiles.
+The latter allows more specialization to the geographic domain defined by the batch, at the cost of some regularization that comes from averaging over more geographically diverse tiles.
 We generate the geographic batches through recursive spatial partitioning, mimicking a k-d tree~\cite{kdtree}.
-We recursively subdivide the region containing the split's tiles into smaller and smaller rectangles until only one sub-region has more than $|B|$ tiles.
+We recursively subdivide the region containing the split's tiles until only one subregion has more than $|B|$ tiles.
 This results in non-overlapping batches that are contiguous geographic regions.